June 2, 2015

 So that brings me to my point.
 At what point does this extreme concentration make a product technically produced from nature, “un-natural”?
 Would you let your child consume 26-28 cups of peppermint tea and call it natural?
 Would you tell your toddler to roll through a lavender field in their diaper to let their skin soak up the wonderful health benefits?
 Would you pick a few lemons and squeeze them all over your kid’s skin until they smelled like a walking lemonade stand all in the name of health?

 I know I wouldn’t.

 Now, hear my heart, people.
 I love learning about new therapies that help people.
 Truly.
 If there is a remedy out there that is improving my patients’ quality of life, be it “natural” or not, I want to know about it.
-But that being said, natural is not synonymous with safe.
+But that being said, the reason why essential oils can be dangerous is, natural is not synonymous with safe.
 For that reason, we shouldn’t give essential oils a free pass simply in the name of natural medicine.
 Let me give you a few other examples of remedies that are arguably just as “natural” as essential oils:

 In fact, in the last 30 years, 50% of the approved “modern” drugs were developed either directly or indirectly from natural products.
 (For a very in-depth historical overview of natural products in drug discovery, I recommend this article.)